-To be honest (and fair), I don’t know that Harry and his lady friend are actually an item, but this was my husband’s take, and he knows his dad pretty well.
+To be honest (and fair), I don’t know that Herman and his lady friend are actually an item, but this was my husband’s take, and he knows his dad pretty well.

 I am so fucking pissed off, I can barely stand it.
 I feel so bad and sad I could scream.
 How could he do this?
 How could he move on so quickly?
 What about the woman he recently professed to have loved the most out of anyone in the whole world?

 The cynical side of me whispers reasons.
 He’s self-absorbed, and always has been.
 He’s self-centered and never will change.
 He’s of the generation of men that need a woman to care for them.
 He’s a man, like your own husband, who has physical needs that he/they will not deny, no matter who it hurts.

 I am glad I am infrequently in touch with my father-in-law, because then I can feign acceptance of his life choices.
 This space gives me time to do the work of allowing my feelings in the hope that true acceptance and compassion follow.